silkyclouds/ComicMetaLink/README.md

 <h1>ComicMetaLink (CML)</h1>

 <p>ComicMetaLink (CML) is a Python script designed to organize and create symlinks for comic files (.cbz, .cbr, .pdf) based on their metadata extracted from <code>ComicInfo.xml</code> files.
 If metadata is missing, it will fallback to using the directory and file names for symlink creation.
-The script will detect eventual dupes, and only reflink the highest possible quality version of each comic, this to avoid displaying dupes in Komga or other readers.</p>
+The script will detect eventual dupes, and only reflink the highest possible quality version of each comic, resulting in avoiding displaying dupes in Komga or other readers.</p>

 <h2>Features</h2>
 <ul>